greiginsydney/Intervalometerator/docs/FAQ.md

 The web interface only supports one copy (from the camera) and transfer (from the Pi) per day, but it's easy to add more by adding extra occurrences to the "crontable".

+> The only caveat here is that the Pi is set to "Always On" on the system maintenance page.

 Here's what the crontable looks like by default:

 ``` python